Paper Trading

 When any order is placed on an exchange, the exchange will verify that you have an account, and that the order is allowable and correct.
 While Altrady has access to many of those rules (such as minimum order size), there are some restrictions that only an exchange can validate.
 For example:

-Fee discounts are not accounted for, which can affect the estimated profit on a paper account.
+Fees are always debited in quote currency.
+Fee discounts are not applied, which can affect the estimated profit on a paper account.

 This can also mean slight differences in values for base and quote currency within a position, when compared with a live account, since some exchanges will actually charge fees using either: